rico-dev/tx-admin-installer/README.md

 # TxAdmin and PHPMyAdmin install Script

+For help, suggestion and more join my [Discord](https://discord.gg/)

 This is just a simple to install Txadmin, PHPMyAdmin, Apache2 and MariaDB on Debian/Ubuntu based systems.

 To run the installer simply run the following command and follow the instructions